 While many of your site’s visitors may start out as strangers, the goal is to impress every user—and to make sure that all parties leave feeling satisfied and looking forward to their next visit.
 Matching gifts are a great way to do that.

 With donors going the online giving route more and more often, an organization’s website encompasses endless opportunities to educate supporters about matching gifts and drive them further down the donation-matching funnel.

 Because a nonprofit’s website is such a multifaceted tool, there are a ton of ways to market matching gifts effectively within the online resource.
-In this guide, we’ll dive into four of the most common and impactful methods for doing so:
+In this guide, we’ll dive into a few of the most common and impactful methods for doing so:

 As with any modern organization, your website is often the first impression someone has of your nonprofit.
 It’s essential that you make it count by sharing about matching gifts every chance you get.
 The more familiar donors are with gift-matching initiatives, the more likely they ultimately are to participate!

 As you learn more about corporate giving, be sure to share this knowledge with your supporters.
 When you inform donors about corporate philanthropy (and specifically employee or workplace giving opportunities), they’ll know their impact can be multiplied without reaching back into their own pockets.
 All they need to do is request a matching gift!

 One of the best ways to ensure each donor has access to a wide range of matching gift information (and knows how to locate more), we recommend hosting a dedicated corporate matching gift web page on your website.
 This way, donors will have easy access to a landing page where they can learn about matching gift programs and discover if their employers participate.